Non-Profits Expand with Brand Licensing

-For example, toymaker Melissa & Doug announced a 14-piece National Park Foundation-licensed range that’s set to launch this fall.
-The collection of puzzles and games is inspired by parks like Yellowstone, Arcadia, and Grand Canyon.
+For example, toymaker Melissa & Doug announced a nine-piece National Park Foundation-licensed range that’s set to launch this fall.
+The collection of puzzles and toys is inspired by parks like Yellowstone, Acadia, and Grand Canyon.
 Meanwhile, Britannica Home Fashions expanded distribution of National Wildlife Federation-themed pillows, sheets, comforter sets, and rugs on March 1 to Kroger’s 130-store Fred Meyer chain.

 This week at the New York Home Fashions Market, textiles supplier Levinsohn introduced a collection of Frank Lloyd Wright Foundation-licensed decorative pillows based on the famed architect’s designs.
 And Greentouch has launched bathroom vanities, mirrors, and wall cabinets inspired by Frank Lloyd Wright through Lowe’s eCommerce site that complement Brizo’s faucets, towel bars, and wall shelves.